 The measure was largely symbolic.
-Despite passing in the House of Representatives where anti-slavery supporters were the majority, the Wilmot Proviso was voted down in the more evenly-split Senate.
+Despite passing in the House of Representatives where anti-slavery supporters were the majority, the more evenly split Senate voted down the Wilmot Proviso.

 Northerners reintroduced the measure twice more with the final attempt to attach it to the Treaty of Guadalupe-Hidalgo, but failed each time.

 From a practical sense, there was no real reason to legislate slavery out of existence in the new territories in the American southwest.
 Given the geography and climate of the region, both northerners and southerners largely agreed that slavery could never flourish there.4